RetepV/nTerm2-S-FT231/README.md

 This board will run all FabGL software and examples, <ins>except</ins> the PC emulator.
 The PC emulator needs PSRAM, but the nTerm2-S does not have enough I/O pins left to connect a PSRAM.
 Maybe I will do a V2 at some point, using an I/O expander to free up ESP32 pins for connecting a PSRAM and an SD card.
 Or maybe I will make a new design using a newer version CPU.
 But let's finish the nTerm2-S first... ;)

 THIS IS A WORK IN PROGESS!
-I.E. UNLESS STATED AS WORKING, ASSUME THAT IT DOES NOT WORK!
-NO FIRMWARE HAS BEEN TESTED YET, AND AS THERE ARE SMALL DIFFERENCES IN GPIO ASSIGNMENTS, I DON'T EXPECT THE DEFAULT FABGL EXAMPLES TO WORK WITHOUT TWEAKS.
+I.E. UNLESS STATED AS WORKING, ASSUME THAT IT DOES NOT WORK! (but it's looking real good ;))

 This design is available under GPL License V3.
 This means that I DO NOT release it for commercial use, unless with my explicit written and signed consent.
 Please contact me if you have commercial questions.